 25 Critical Thinking Apps For Extended Student Learning

 Critical thinking apps aren’t the sweet spot of mobile app design.

 There are many apps that do promote critical thinking–and often extended critical thinking and learning at that.
-These aren’t clinical “critical thinking building” programs either, but rather often enjoyable exercises in strategy, tactics, and problem-solving thought.
-So below we’ve collected 25 of these critical thinking apps.
+These aren’t clinical ‘critical thinking building’ programs either, but rather often enjoyable exercises in strategy, tactics, and problem-solving thought.
+So below, we’ve collected 25 of these critical thinking apps.
 Most are for grades 8-12, but several are for students as young as kindergarten.

-Helping students think critical is less a matter of direct instruction, and more a matter of providing them with access to dynamic tools with unique and playful barriers or goals that require the best strategy they can muster, while providing instant feedback to the player as they go.
-Though they’re not learning specific academic content in most of these apps, they are practicing extended thinking over a period of time that encourages to look at digital circumstances with a critical eye.
+Helping students think critically is less a matter of direct instruction, and more a matter of providing them with access to dynamic tools with unique and playful barriers or goals that require the best strategy they can muster, while providing instant feedback to the player as they go.
+Though they’re not learning specific academic content in most of these apps, they are practicing extended thinking over a period of time that encourages them to look at digital circumstances with a critical eye.

+25 Critical Thinking Apps For Extended Student Learning